ducks/ducks.github.io/posts/auto-testing-and-coverage-in-node-with-mocha-istanbul-travis-coveralls-yarn.md

 I&rsquo;m not exactly sure.
 But at the end of the day, I write the tests and who tests the tests?
 But that is for a different blog post altogether.

-But!
+However!
 In the spirit of learning new things and adding to the toolbox, I have been trying to embrace better testing.
 Especially on anything I may consider open sourcing and releasing to the public.